Hadis-mrd/Twitter-Hate-Speech-Dataset/README.md

 # Twitter-Hate-Speech-Dataset

-# Important Note: All of the User IDs Are Anonymized.
-No Personal Info Is Disclosed in the Datasets Publicized Here.
+**Important Note: All of the User IDs Are Anonymized.
+No Personal Info Is Disclosed in the Datasets Publicized Here.**

-In this repo, we release the *Hate Speech Dataset* used in our paper *Hate speech on online social media through the lens of language and behavior: Analysis and prediction*.
+In this repository, we release the *Hate Speech Dataset* used in our paper *Hate speech on online social media through the lens of language and behavior: Analysis and prediction*.

 our dataset consists of tweets belonging to two groups of users:
 (1) *hate* group who  posted content promoting hate speech targeted towards Anti-Asian Hate during the COVID-19 Crisis